-If you have started a new online business or know someone who has entered the e-commerce realm, you must have seen and understood the struggles of convincing the first few customers to leave a friendly word or two about their experience and your products.
+If you have started a new business on the Amazon marketplace, you must have seen and understood the struggles of convincing the first few customers to leave some friendly words, as Amazon reviews are becoming the most important factor for both customers and the Amazon ranking algorithm.

 While the years’ adage of ‘the customer is always right, has been around since the 1900s, the advent of social media has just made things trickier.

 Now, the highly informed consumer can not only readily find out about someone else’s experience with a product or business but can also share their own, just with the tap of a finger.
-With the rapid growth in online retail, most online businesses now compete for the same pockets, and this is where customer reviews seem to be making a difference.
+With the rapid growth in online retail, most online businesses now compete for the same pockets.
+This is where Amazon reviews seem to be making a difference.

 Table of Contents

-- 3 How Do Reviews Help You as a Seller on Amazon?
+- How Do Reviews Help You as an Amazon seller?

-- 3.2 They allow you to improve as a brand/business.
+- Amazon Reviews allow you to improve as a brand.

-- 3.5 More positive reviews = more potential conversions
+- More positive customer reviews = more potential conversions

-- 3.6 Reviews help you establish your business in complex product categories.
+- Amazon Reviews help you establish your business in complex product categories.

-- 3.7 Customer reviews are your free marketing tool.
+- Amazon reviews are your free marketing tool.

-- 3.8 Reviews help you build customer engagement.
+- Customer Reviews help you build customer engagement.

-Amazon pays a lot of importance to customer reviews and encourages online buyers on the platform to share their experiences with honesty.
-Both favorable and unfavorable reviews are equally welcomed as long as they are genuine and reflect the true feelings of the buyer.
+Amazon pays much importance to Amazon reviews and encourages online buyers on the platform to share their experiences honestly.
+Both positive and negative reviews are equally welcomed as long as they are genuine and reflect the true feelings of the buyer.

 Amazon removes any review falling under the following categories: